elixir-no-nels/nels-docs/docs/about.md

 ##### If the project used the usegalaxy.no to analyse data:

-“..............used usegalaxy.no provided by ELIXIR Norway, supported by the Research Council of Norway’s grant [270068|208481] for data analysis.”
+“..............used usegalaxy.no provided by ELIXIR Norway, supported by the Research Council of Norway’s grant 270068 for data analysis.”

-## About usegalaxy.no

-#### What is usegalaxy.no
-[usegalaxy.no](https://usegalaxy.no/) is the national Galaxy server for life science data analysis hosted and maintained by ELIXIR Norway.
-Galaxy is a web-based platform that provide bioinformatic tools and workflows. [usegalaxy.no](https://usegalaxy.no/) is open to all Norwegian user and collaborators.

-You can read more about Galaxy in the [Galaxy Community Hub](https://galaxyproject.org/).

-[usegalaxy.no](https://usegalaxy.no/) is directly connected to your data storage in [NeLS](https://nels.bioinfo.no/).
-This exclude the need for local copy of your data.
-You can simply transfer data directly between [usegalaxy.no](https://usegalaxy.no/) and [NeLS](https://nels.bioinfo.no/).

-#### Who can access usegalaxy.no
-If you have access to NeLS, you also have access to usegalaxy.no

-!!! info

-	For usegalaxy.no user support please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)